Charles Bronson (prisoner): 1987–1999

 Upon his release from Gartree, Peterson was met by his family and stayed with his parents for a few days in Aberystwyth.
-He journeyed by train to London, bought a water pistol, modified it, and used it to intimidate a stranger into driving him to Luton.
+He took a train to London, bought a water pistol, modified it, and used it to intimidate a stranger into driving him to Luton.
 Bronson embarked on a short-lived career in illegal bare-knuckle boxing in the East End of London on the advice of long-time friend Reggie Kray.
 He changed his name from Michael Peterson to Charles Bronson in 1987 on the advice of his fight promoter, Paul Edmonds, although he had never seen a film starring the American actor Charles Bronson.
 He offered to fight Lenny McLean, but was refused.
-He also said that he killed a rottweiler with his bare hands in a £10,000 underground fight.
-Later he said that this was "not something I'm proud of because I love animals."
+He said that he killed a rottweiler with his bare hands in a £10,000 underground fight.
+Later, he said that this was "not something I'm proud of because I love animals."

-To the surprise of his girlfriend Alison, on New Year's Day 1988 he robbed a jewellery shop, kept a ring for her, and sold the rest.
+On New Year's Day 1988, to the surprise of his girlfriend Alison, he robbed a jewellery shop, kept a ring for her, and sold the rest.
 On 7 January 1988, his 69th day of freedom, he was apprehended and arrested on his morning jog.
 The arresting officers charged him under his fighting name, Charles Bronson, and he decided at that moment to give up the name Michael Peterson.
-He was returned to Leicester Prison, as Bedford Prison refused to house him on account of his uncontrollable behaviour during his first stretch in prison.
-His defence had looked strong as eyewitnesses refused to testify due to fear of reprisals.
-Alison retracted her initial testimony and became the prosecution's main witness; this not only removed Bronson's alibi but gave the prosecution all the evidence needed to win the case.
+He was returned to Leicester Prison, as Bedford Prison refused to house him on account of his uncontrollable behaviour during his first term of imprisonment.

+His defence had looked strong, as eyewitnesses refused to testify due to fear of reprisals.
+Alison retracted her initial testimony and became the prosecution's main witness.
+This removed Bronson's alibi, and gave the prosecution all the evidence needed to win the case.
 Bronson made a failed bid to reach the prison's roof, and was transferred to Brixton.
-Bronson was placed in a top-secure unit of 16 prisoners at Brixton.
+At Brixton, Bronson was placed in a top-secure unit of 16 prisoners.
 In June 1988, he pleaded guilty to armed robbery and was sentenced to seven years.